oliverschwendener/ueli/README.md

 ## Customization

 All settings are stored in `~/ueli.config.json`.
+You can modify this file to change the default values.

 ### Options

-* `applicationFolders` Array of string - Represents the folders which are scanned for applications
+* `applicationFolders` Array of string - Represents the folders which are scanned for applications.
 * `autoStartApp` Boolean - If the app should be started automatically when user logs in.
 * `maxSearchResultCount` Number - Maximum number of search results to be displayed.
 * `rescanInterval` Number - Interval in seconds to rescan for installed programs.